Tenth decade 1983 – 1993

 Music

 • Bolero, ballads, and salsa continued with their popularity.
-Among the luminaries in these genres were Tito Rojas, Tito Nieves, Gilberto Santa Rosa, Mark Anthony, Víctor Manuelle, and La India.
+Among the luminaries in these genres were Tito Rojas, Tito Nieves, Gilberto Santa Rosa, Mark Anthony, Víctor Manuelle, and La India continued their upward careers.

 Christmas Tree